 A search on the internet is likely to turn up around 200 results for different toothpastes you can easily purchase.
-With so many brands and flavors to chose from, how can you know which toothpaste is best for your oral health?
+With so many types of toothpaste, brands and flavors to chose from, how can you know which toothpaste is best for your oral health?
 In years past, consumers could simply look for a toothpaste endorsed by the ADA.
 Today, however, it seems that most stores carry a wide array of ADA-approved brands.
 From a dentist’s perspective, patients should choose a toothpaste they like.
 Sounds simple, doesn’t it?
 After brushing, you should feel like your mouth is clean and your breath is fresh.
 However, there are many other bells and whistles you can consider.

-Toothpaste Special Features
+Toothpaste Types and Special Features

-Whitening Toothpaste: If your tooth enamel tends to soak up staining agents (like tea, coffee, and tobacco) consider a whitening toothpaste.
+If your tooth enamel tends to soak up staining agents (like tea, coffee, and tobacco) consider a whitening toothpaste.
 Most of these toothpastes combine the bleaching action of baking soda with mild abrasives to whisk away surface stains.

-Training Toothpaste: Most toothpaste contains fluoride, but un-fluoridated toothpaste (sometimes termed “toddler” or “training” toothpaste) does not contain fluoride.
+Most toothpaste contains fluoride, but un-fluoridated toothpaste (sometimes termed “toddler” or “training” toothpaste) does not contain fluoride.
 Children under two years of age often swallow toothpaste and over time, fluoride can build up to cause bright white, horizontal lines on permanent teeth.
 This is called fluorosis.